Closed for the year.

 Our main harvest begins around the end of July.
 At this point we are able to harvest mechanically, using a tractor and an undercutter, which is much faster and easier on the body.

 When the garlic is pulled from the ground, be careful to not beat it on the ground or your boot to knock the dirt off, as garlic is easily bruised and this will adversely affect selling quality and storage life.
+Garlic that is bruised or has insect damage is more prone to developing fusarium blotches which affects storage life.

 We gather the garlic in baskets, take it to our drying shed and hang it in bundles on long strings holding many bundles.